Enchufa2/nantools/README.md

 ## Description

-### infodups
+### `infodups`

-Any network traffic monitoring system, specially port-mirroring schemes, has to deal with a challenging problem: the traffic capturing process almost invariably produces duplicate packets.
+Any network traffic monitoring system, especially port-mirroring schemes, has to deal with a challenging problem: the traffic capturing process almost invariably produces duplicate packets.
 Some tools like `editcap`, from `wireshark/tshark`, can remove only exact copies of packets.
 Nevertheless, there are different types of duplicates that don't constitute identical copies in general.
 For more information about the problem of duplicates, you can read this paper:

 > [Coming soon.
-Pending of publication in the _IEEE International Workshop on Measurements & Networking 2013_]
+Pending publication in the _IEEE International Workshop on Measurements & Networking 2013_]

-So this tool is intended to identify and mark duplicate packets in PCAP files.
+This tool is intended to identify and mark duplicate packets in PCAP files.
 Here is an execution example with a sliding window of 10 ms:

 ```
 $ ./infodups -i trace.pcap -t 0.01